stephan-double-u/cross-language-validation-schema/README.md

 **NOTE**: The schema does not limit the regex features that could be used.
 The permissible range of regex features usually results from the lowest common denominator of the languages involved.
-For instance, a `REGEX_ANY` validation rule that should be 'shared' between a Java backend and a ES6 frontend, should not use _inline modifiers_ (e.g. `(?i)`),
+For instance, a `REGEX_NONE` validation rule that should be 'shared' between a Java backend and a ES6 frontend, should not use _inline modifiers_ (e.g. `(?i)`),
 [because ES6 has no support for it](https://en.wikipedia.org/wiki/Comparison_of_regular_expression_engines#Part_2).
 (At least as long as the ES6 implementation does not use externals libraries to augment their build-in regex